Stephen W. Thomas, Dean

 Admission to the university does not guarantee admission to the College of Allied Health Sciences.
 Students applying for admission to the professional programs of this school must have completed the application process as specified by the departments prior to the date set by the respective departments.
 Inquiries should be directed to the chairperson of the individual departments, College of Allied Health Sciences.

-The College of Allied Health Sciences offers BS degree programs in clinical laboratory science, health services management, rehabilitation services, and speech and hearing sciences; minors in alcohol and drug studies, clinical microbiology, clinical chemistry and hematology, hematology and immunohematology (blood bank), clinical laboratory science generalist, and speech and hearing sciences; MS programs in rehabilitation and career counseling, occupational therapy, communication sciences and disorders, substance abuse and clinical counseling, health informatics and information management, and physician assistant studies; a DPT in physical therapy; a PhD in communication sciences and disorders, an AuD in audiology, a PhD in communication sciences and disorders, and a PhD in rehabilitation counseling and administration (See graduate catalog for graduate degrees.)
+The College of Allied Health Sciences offers BS degree programs in clinical laboratory science, health information management, rehabilitation services, and speech and hearing sciences; minors in alcohol and drug studies, clinical microbiology, clinical chemistry and hematology, hematology and immunohematology (blood bank), clinical laboratory science generalist, speech and hearing sciences, and health informatics; MS programs in rehabilitation counseling, occupational therapy, vocational evaluation, communication sciences and disorders, substance abuse and clinical counseling, health informatics and information management, and physician assistant studies; a DPT in physical therapy; a PhD in communication sciences and disorders, and a PhD in Rehabilitation Counseling and Administration (See graduate catalog for graduate degrees.)